githubjackjack/terraform-provider-aws-jr/README.md

 # terraform-provider-awsjr
-Terraform provider adding additional functionality to the AWS codepipeline provider.
+Terraform provider adding additional functionality to the AWS codepipeline provisioner.

 # Setup
 Either download the accompanying binary or compile from source.
 Then install the compiled plugin